Sleep Apnea Treatments

 - Sleeping pills should be used only conservatively.
 Most healthcare professionals avoid prescribing sleeping pills for periods longer than two or three weeks.
 Remember to tell your healthcare professional about any symptoms of breathing problems during sleep (snoring, stop-breathing episodes, waking up short of breath, waking up with a headache or nausea) when being prescribed sleeping pills.

-If you suspect you have sleep apnea, contact Northway Family Dentistry today to discuss your options, including possible referral to a local sleep center.
+If you suspect you have sleep apnea, please contact the sleep apnea doctor at Northway Family Dentistry today to discuss your options, including possible referral to a local sleep center.
+Our team is proud to serve patients throughout the Grand Rapids, Cascade & Grandville, MI communities.